 Zero Waste Travel Tip #7 - Reef-Safe Sunscreen

 Okay, so this one is less about zero waste, and more about eco-conservation, but I still thought it was important to mention here.
 When we go in the ocean (or lakes, or seas), our sunscreen inevitably washes off and becomes a part of the ocean environment.

 The chemicals contained therein can be harmful to marine life, coral reefs, etc. Plan ahead when you’re choosing your SPF this summer, avoid big box commercial sunscreens, which tend to contain more toxins, and pack an eco-friendly mini stick or tube of reef-safe sunscreen by Badger or All Good.

-There are so many “little” things each of us can do to reduce waste and protect our planet.
-Over time, these drops in the bucket repeated actions add up to make a big positive impact on our planet.
+There are so many “little” things each of us can do to make a big personal difference when it comes to reducing waste and protecting our planet.
+Over time, these drops in the bucket repeated actions add up to measurable positive impact for our planet.
 What’s your best zero-waste tip for summer travel?
 Please share with us on our Facebook or Instagram page!